 The term “data center” can be interpreted in a few different ways.
 First, an organization can run an in-house data center maintained by trained IT employees whose job is to keep the system up and running.
 Second, it can refer to an offsite storage center that consists of servers and other equipment needed to keep the stored data accessible both virtually and physically.

-While the term “cloud computing” didn’t exist before the advent of Internet.
+While the term “cloud” or “cloud computing” didn’t exist before the advent of Internet.
 Cloud computing changes the way businesses work.
 Rather than storing data locally on individual computers or a company’s network, cloud computing entails the delivery of data and shared resources via a secure and centralized remote platform.
 Rather than using a company’s own servers, it places its resources in the hands of a third-party organization that offers such a service.

 Since the cloud is an external form of computing, it may be less secure or require more work to ensure security than a data center.
 Unlike data centers, where you are responsible for your own security, you will be entrusting your data to a third-party provider that may or may not have the most up-to-date security certifications.
 If your cloud are placed on several data centers in different locations, each location will also need the proper measures to ensure the security.